Catholic museum to open in Glasgow on historic site

 The site of the new museum will be the former St Mary's school, in Orr Street in the Calton area of the East End, which is undergoing significant regeneration.

-The building once served as the pro-cathedral of the Archdiocese in the mid-19th century and was home to many immigrant Catholics.
+The building once served as the temporary cathedral of the Archdiocese in the mid-19th century in an area that was home to many immigrant Catholics.

 The monument to those who suffered from famine in the Scottish Highlands and Ireland in the 19th century is located close to this site.